GoodPie/rpg-content-forge-app/README.md

-# Content Creation Tool
+# RPG Content Forge

 A Next.js application for creating, managing, and exporting modular content packs for text-based adventure games with a focus on procedural generation.

 ## Overview

-The Content Creation Tool (CCT) provides a comprehensive environment for developing procedurally generated encounters, locations, NPCs, items, and other game elements through a template-based approach.
+RPG Content Forge provides a comprehensive environment for developing procedurally generated encounters, locations, NPCs, items, and other game elements through a template-based approach.
 The tool emphasizes procedural generation at every level, allowing a small amount of authored content to create virtually unlimited unique player experiences.

 ### Core Principles